mtumilowicz/scrum-notes/README.md

 ## Scrum Events

 ### The Sprint
-* new Sprint starts immediately after the conclusion of the previous Sprint
-* once a Sprint begins, its duration cannot be changed
-* are used to accomplish something
 * time-box: <= month
     * may be considered a project with no more than a one-month horizon
     * when too long complexity may rise, and risk may increase
-    * limit risk to one calendar month of cost
+    * limits risk to one calendar month of cost
+* new Sprint starts immediately after the conclusion of the previous Sprint
+* once a Sprint begins, its duration cannot be changed
+* used to accomplish something
 * during it - "Done", useable, product Increment is created
 * consist of
-    * Planning,
+    * Planning
-    * Daily Scrums,
+    * Daily Scrums
-    * the development work,
+    * the development work
     * Review
     * Retrospective
 * no changes are made that would endanger the Sprint Goal
 * quality goals do not decrease
 * scope may be clarified and re-negotiated as more is learned: Product Owner <-> Development Team
-* enable predictability by ensuring inspection and adaptation of progress toward a Sprint Goal
+* enables predictability by ensuring inspection and adaptation of progress toward a Sprint Goal
 * cancelling a Sprint
-    * only the Product Owner has the authority to cancel the Sprint
+    * Product Owner authority
     * only ongoing sprint
     * if it no longer makes sense given the circumstances
         * for example - if the Sprint Goal becomes obsolete